 Introduction to Total Quality Management Concepts

-- Total: As per the name suggests, it refers to the entire or whole organization.
+- Total: As the name suggests, it refers to the entire or whole organization.

 - Quality: Even this is self-explanatory, the quality of the company’s products and services.

-- Management: It can refer to the people running the organization and the way they manage, direct and control the organization.
+- Management: It can refer to the people running the organization and how they manage, direct and control it.

-Thus it refers to running the organization in an effective and productive manner and developing existing systems and procedures to operate at the highest efficiency.
-It also focuses on enhancing customer satisfaction and try to meet customer expectations.
-The objective of the management is to increase the internal productivity of the organization and work towards increasing customer satisfaction.
+Thus it refers to running the organization effectively and productively and developing existing systems and procedures to operate efficiently.
+It also focuses on enhancing customer satisfaction and trying to meet customer expectations.
+The objective of the management is to increase the organization’s internal productivity and customer satisfaction.

 List of Popular Concepts of Total Quality Management

-In order to achieve this, there are certain guidelines that assist management in enhancing their systems; these guidelines can also be viewed as concepts.
+To achieve this, specific guidelines assist management in enhancing their systems; these guidelines can also be viewed as concepts.